FNNDSC/pl-pfdo_med2img/README.rst

         [--showSlices]
         If specified, render/show image slices as they are created.

+        [--rot <3DbinVector>]
+        A per dimension binary rotation vector.
+Useful to rotate individual dimensions by an angle specified with [--rotAngle <angle>].
+Default is '110', i.e. rotate 'x' and 'y' but not 'z'.
+Note that for a non-reslice selection, only the 'z' (or third) element of the vector is used.

+        [--rotAngle <angle>]
+        Default 90 -- the rotation angle to apply to a given dimension of the
+        <3DbinVector>.

         [--func <functionName>]
         Apply the specified transformation function before saving.
 Currently support functions: